drognanar/dotnet-docs/docs/core/testing/unit-testing-platform-faq.md

 - Disable the generation of the entry point by setting the `<GenerateTestingPlatformEntryPoint>false</GenerateTestingPlatformEntryPoint>` MSBuild property.

 - Completely disable the transitive dependency to `Microsoft.Testing.Platform.MSBuild` by setting the `<IsTestingPlatformApplication>false</IsTestingPlatformApplication>` MSBuild property in the project that references a test project.
 This is needed when you reference a test project from a non-test project, for example, a console app that references a test application.

+## Microsoft.QualityTools.Testing.Fakes.UnitTestIsolation.UnitTestIsolationException: Failed to resolve profiler path from COR_PROFILER_PATH and COR_PROFILER environment variables

+The `Microsoft.Testing.Extensions.Fakes` NuGet package brings in the necessary files needed to run the tests.
+If not all of the files get copied to the bin folder a `UnitTestIsolationException` issue will be throws during the test run.
+This most likely occurs when the test project targets .NET frameworks TFMs using the MSTest SDK.

+- For .NET framework TFMs check if files such as `MicrosoftInstrumentationEngine_<Platform>.dll`, `FakesInstrumentationProfiler_<Platform>.config` and `Microsoft.QualityTools.Testing.Fakes.Instrumentation_<Platform>.dll` are missing from the bin folder.
+For .NET core TFMs check if these files exist under the `runtimes\win\native` folder under the bin folder.

+- Remove `PlatformTarget` MSBuild property, or set it explicitly to `x86/x64`.